Updated 5 April, 2023

 If you prefer somewhere with quayside tavernas where you can watch ferries and fishing boats come and go, you'll find affordable places to stay and one or two hotels with pools around Mandraki, the island's main village.
 As for beaches, you'll find a long stretch of dark volcanic sand not far away at Pali.

-How to get to Nisyros from Kos: There are at least 4 sailings weekly from Kos Town (75-90 minutes) and 2 from Kardamaina (50 minutes).
+How to get to Nisyros from Kos: There are at approximately four sailings weekly from Kos Town (75-90 minutes) and two from Kardamaina (50 minutes), operating on week days.

 Looking for adventure, excitement, luxury and wild nights out?
 You're on the wrong island.
 But if your idea of Hellenic heaven is basking on a tiny beach all day and chilling with amiable locals in a village taverna after dark, Pserimos is for you.